 ACE Premier is another option for people who are looking for pre-existing coverage and willing to take some risk.
 This is a fixed benefit plan and is more affordable to fit different budgets.
 This plan uses a very broad definition like network plan and pays for both pre-existing conditions and new problems using schedule of benefits (Fixed benefits).

 Axis Plan is another plan that provides pre-existing coverage.
 This is a fixed benefit with very limited coverage of up to $1000 for pre-existing conditions based on a very restrictive definition .. acute onset, a common definition used by industry in travel insurance market.
 Not recommended for any one with serious pre-ex conditions.

-India Network Services is a US based company that administers visitor health insurance to transition residents, tourists, students, temporary workers and their families.
+India Network Services is a US based company that administers visitor health insurance to tourists, students, temporary workers and their families.
 Visitor medical plans are offered for all age groups (0-99 years old) with both fixed coverage, comprehensive coverage and with pre-existing condition coverage.